SNHU-CS/CS-330/module03/mod3_tutorials.md

     glm::mat4 projection = glm::perspective(45.0f, (GLfloat)WINDOW_WIDTH / (GLfloat)WINDOW_HEIGHT, 0.1f, 100.0f);

-The first parameter is the field-of-view, the second is the aspect ratio, the third is the distance of the _near plane_ to the camera, and the last is the distance of the _far plane_ to the camera.
+The first parameter is the field of view, the second is the aspect ratio, the third is the distance of the _near plane_ to the camera, and the last is the distance of the _far plane_ to the camera.
 Points on the surfaces of objects that are closer to the camera than the near plane, or farther than the far plane, will be _clipped_.

 ### Combining the Model, View, and Projection Matrices